-- Completion and production equipment must be designed for maximum anticipated throughput and pressure - 2) Automatic gauging equipment on new storage tanks - 3) Flare stacks must be sized and designed for maximum efficiency and equipped with autoigniter or continuous pilot light - 4) Existing flares must be retrofitted within 18 months (except stripper wells) - 5) Operators must conduct weekly or monthly AVO inspections, as specified - 6) Operators may use remote or automated monitoring technology in lieu of AVO with OCD approval.
+- 1) Completion and production equipment must be designed for maximum anticipated throughput and pressure. - 2) Automatic gauging equipment on new storage tanks routed to a flare or control device. - 3) Flare stacks must be sized and designed for maximum efficiency and equipped with autoigniter or continuous pilot light. - 4) Existing flares must be retrofitted within 18 months (except stripper wells). - 5) Operators must conduct weekly or monthly AVO inspections, as specified. - 6) Operators may use remote or automated monitoring technology in lieu of AVO with OCD approval.
 OCD modified rule to allow use of technology that provides waste monitoring and prevention equal or better than AVO.